Benefits of Extra Virgin Olive Oil For Health, Skin, Hair

 As we have already discussed, olive oil has several benefits and uses.
 It is useful for skin, hair, beauty care, health, weight loss, cooking, and weight loss.

-In this section of this article, I want to dwell upon the 3 best uses of olive oil for enhancement personal beauty and appearance; which include the uses of olive oil for hair, skin, and face.
+In this section of this article, I want to dwell upon the 3 best uses of olive oil for enhancing personal beauty and appearance, including olive oil for hair, skin, and face.

 Olive Oil Hair Treatment

-Using extra virgin olive oil for hair helps in conditioning, nourishing, and improving the thickness of hair.
+Extra virgin olive oil helps in conditioning, nourishing, and improving hair thickness.

 This oil has the special ability to penetrate the hair strands and cortex for moisturizing the hair from within.
-The nutrients and vitamins in olive oil such as Vitamin E, Vitamin A, and Antioxidants improve the health of the hair.
+Extra virgin olive oil contains nutrients and vitamins, such as Vitamin E, A, and antioxidants, which improve the hair’s health.

 Here are a few tips on how to use olive oil for hair:

 Take 3 tbsp EVOO oil in a stainless steel container and warm it up in the oven.
-Do not overheat the oil, the temperature should be as much as the skin and hair can tolerate.
-Apply the warm oil on hair and scalp.
-It is good to massage the oil on hair for 5 minutes.
-After 15 minutes you can rinse the hair.
+Do not overheat the oil; the temperature should be as much as the skin and hair can tolerate.
+Apply the warm oil on the hair and scalp.
+It is good to massage the oil on the hair for 5 minutes.
+After 15 minutes, you can rinse the hair.
 It is best for dry and dandruff-infected hair.

 A teaspoon of EVOO and mix it in a leave-in conditioner.
 Use this mixture for conditioning the hair.
 It gives a lasting moisture coating to dry hair.